What is a GSA MAS Contract?

 Generally a firm applying for a GSA Contracts must have had at least 25,000 in sales over the prior two years in the industry in which they are seeking the GSA Contract.

 There is no one-size-fits-all answer to this, as the performance largely depends on the market dynamics and federal demand.
 However, data suggests that IT and Professional Services are the dominant players.
 Specifically, 35% of 8(a) firms are in the Information Technology sector, while 30% operate within Professional Services.
-Both of these industries tend to do well within the federal 8(a) space, however many niche industries out-preform these more mainstream industries.
+Both of these industries tend to do well within the federal 8(a) space; however, many niche industries out-preform these more mainstream industries.

 A GSA Multiple Award Schedule can greatly enhance an 8(a) firm in the marketing of its goods and services.
 This is because Schedule contracts are the predominant method of purchasing most federal procurement officers choose, in order to do market research.
 Past studies have shown that 8(a) certified firms achieve 3 times the amount of business than a non-8(a) firm, showing the advantage of the combination.